anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 ## YANG Module Security Considerations

-The YANG modules specified in this document define the schema for data that is subsequently encapsulated by secure signed-data structure, such as the CMS signed-data described in {{cms-voucher}}.
-As such, all of the YANG modeled data is protected from modification.
+The YANG modules specified in this document define the schema for data that is subsequently encapsulated by secure signed-data structures, such as the CMS signed-data described in {{cms-voucher}}.
+As such, all of the YANG-modeled data is protected from modification.

 Implementations should be aware that the signed data is only protected from external modification; the data is still visible.